-How good are your self-organization skills?
+How good is your self-organization?

 Have you ever arrived at the office, only to find that you've left your laptop at home?
 Or carefully packed a nutritious and delicious lunch and then left it wilting on the kitchen counter?
 Unfortunately, I have.

 If you're like me, you'll be a reasonably organized individual who is able to get most things done on time.
 However, as I get busier, things tend to slip.
 In the past, when I've relied too heavily on a mental list, some of the "To Do" items on it would tend to… drop off.
 I'd end up arriving at work without my laptop, even though I'd left it right by the door!

 I decided to upgrade my self-organization methods, and began to write things down.
 However, I didn't always have my notepad with me when I needed to add tasks.
 I'd write additional tasks onto scraps of paper or the back of receipts with the intention of adding them to the "master list" as soon as possible… You can see where I'm going with this, can't you?
 Yes, some would make it to the master list, and some would not.

 These days I rely on my smartphone.
 I always have it with me, so it's easy to ensure additional items are put on the master list without fail.
 It has a calendar on it, so I never forget important dates and I can schedule reminders that correspond to the list items.